Skip to Content

 4. Explore the Bat Cave

 The Bat Cave is probably the second-biggest tourist attraction in Bukit Lawang after the orangutan trekking.
-Surrounded by rubber and palm plantations, the cave is home to bats and creepy crawlies.
+Surrounded by rubber and palm plantations, the cave has bats and creepy crawlies.

 Tree roots descend from holes in the cave’s ceiling, adding to the eerie atmosphere.
 Stalagmites and stalactites are also present.